Lvancyho/Intro-to-CG-Final-Exam/README.md

 Vertex Coloring:

 There are no properties required because this is supposed to be a static shader that doesn't change.
-The shader looks at the material and finds all the vertices then applies the colors based on what was selected based on what vertices it can access
+The shader looks at the object and finds all the vertices then applies the colors based on what was selected based on what vertices it can access.

 Outlining: